Sephike/final_project_test/README.md

 ## Data Exploration
 ### Cleaned DataFrame
 We had explored and cleaned about six files in jupyter notebook before reaching the the three we merged together to make our final csv.
-Three of our files had been rejected due to high NaN values we could not properly utilize.
-We also ran into many problems with importing files using pgadmin, and this was a contributor to what data we used in the end.
+Three of our files had been rejected due to high NaN values we could not properly utilize the files are [here](Resources/3.Rejected_Files).
+We also ran into many problems with importing files using pgadmin, and this was a contributor to what data we used in the [end](Resources/final_vg_sales.csv).

 ![Final sql Table List](https://github.com/Sephike/predict_user_score/blob/main/Images/final_SQL_table_list.PNG)